sohaibdevv/Sql-query-project/README.md

 # SQL Query Project
-This project serves as the capstone for the Microsoft Database Integration program, enhanced with AI integration."
+This project serves as the capstone for the Microsoft Database Integration program, enhanced with AI integration.

 ## Peers Feedback ✔
 This project received positive feedback from my peers, who were particularly impressed by the project's design.